These five home maintenance tasks are among the most commonly forgotten – be sure to remember them.

 5. Dust Your Refrigerator Condenser Coils

+House maintenance extends to your major appliances too, especially your refrigerator.
 Your refrigerator condenser coils remove heat from the refrigerant to cool the inside of the refrigerator.
 But when those condenser coils get dusty, they can’t do their job as well.
-Unfortunately, dusty condenser coils can shorten the life of one of the most expensive components of your refrigerator, and if you don’t clean them off every three months or so, you could end up shelling out for a new refrigerator much sooner than you really need to.
+Unfortunately, dusty condenser coils can shorten the life of one of the most expensive components of your refrigerator, and if you don’t clean them off every three months or so, you could end up buying a new refrigerator much sooner than you need to.
 Fortunately, cleaning them is easy – simply pull your refrigerator away from the wall and wipe them with a dust cloth.